dotnet/arcade/src/Microsoft.DotNet.GitSync/README.md

 ## How to use this for other repos
 In order to use this tool for any other pair of repos, you need to take following actions :-

-- You first need an azure storage account.
-You then need to create an azure cosmos db table with columns such as TargetRepo(PartitionKey), commitID(RowKey), Branch, Mirrored, PR and SourceRepo.
+- You first need an Azure storage account.
+You then need to create an Azure cosmos db table with columns such as TargetRepo(PartitionKey), commitID(RowKey), Branch, Mirrored, PR and SourceRepo.
 - You also need another table with information about repositories i.e. which repos need to be mirrored into which repos.
 The columns required will be SourceRepo and ReposToMirrorInto.
 - You can now follow the steps listed in deployment section.